mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Katagiri Roshi:** That is a practice, anyway.
 Refined understanding of time is, there is a moment.
 You have to understand the moment.

-Moment is, according to Dogen Zenji, moment consists of the 60 moments.
+Moment is, according to Dōgen Zenji, moment consists of the 60 moments.
 So usually we say this is a moment, but if you hear this moment, you already missed 60 moments. *[He chuckles.]*

 **Same person:** That’s where you said it’s like the jet airplane, then.